 Those of you that like history, science and health may also find this article interesting: The Evolutionary Reason Why We Love Sitting By A Crackling Fire

-Regardless it reminds me that it’s never too early to start planning for the fall and upcoming winter holidays.
+It reminds me that it’s never too early to start planning for the fall and upcoming winter holidays.
 Already designing holiday quotes and scheduling for November so now’s the time to contact us if you are planning a holiday event and need some professional help.

 Ron has been at the Prides Corner Farms Nursery Cromwell/Rocky Hill location and the fall selection of shrubs and perennials is looking great.
 The fully stocked trees are very healthy and freshly dug and I love the pannicle hydrangeas that last from May to October like this Little Quickfire summer hydrangea.
 Planting this time of year also makes for easier watering due to cooler evening temperatures and this goes for lawns as well.
 Less competition from summer weeds and heat.